Ageing Might Be Inevitable, But Its Symptoms Aren’t

 The kind of exercises that we would recommend as a physiotherapy clinic to older clients achieve a number of things:

 Strength exercises help to maintain muscle density and strength and also do a lot to strengthen bones that become more brittle as we age.
-This helps us to maintain our core strength, which in turn aids:
+This can be particularly useful to anyone suffering from arthritis, which doesn't discriminate based on age.
+Arthritis can develop at any age and you can find out how physiotherapy can help in more detail in our Will Physiotherapy Help My Arthritis? blog.

 The better our core strength is, the better balance we have, which reduces the risk of experiencing falls or periods of unsteadiness that make us vulnerable to a fall.